Did you know that the holidays are the perfect time to develop a gift PR guide?

 Quality always triumphs over quantity.
 Your brand does not need to appear in every holiday gift guide.
 You only need to concentrate on earning a few high-quality mentions that will put your product or service in front of your target audience.

-1) Mark calendar with a lead time
+1) Mark your calendar with a lead time

 Most holiday gift guides have lead times ranging from 3 to 6 months before the holiday season begins, depending on the media outlet.